e-CODEX (e-Justice Communication via Online Data Exchange)

 Connecting the existing systems will allow communication and data exchange based on the development of common technical standards and foster cross-border cooperation in the area of European e-Justice.

-- 14 EU countries (Austria, Belgium, Czech Republic, Estonia, France, Germany, Greece, Hungary, Italy, Malta, the Netherlands, Portugal, Romania, Spain);
+- 19 EU countries (Austria, Belgium, Czech Republic, Estonia, France, Germany, Greece, Hungary, Italy, Ireland, Lithuania, Malta, the Netherlands, Poland, Portugal, Romania, Spain, Sweden, United Kingdom);

-- two major associations of legal practitioners (CCBE and CNUE).
+- 2 major associations of legal practitioners (CCBE and CNUE);

 The following building blocks will be addressed by developing common approaches and standards: